unix/DungeonWatchDog/README.md

 #### What can it help you ?
-- ignore a player in dungeon finder.
+- ignore a player in dungeon finder (or MeetingStone).
 - ignore all search results.
 - auto filtering of ad teams.
 - manage your ignore list.
-- export / import and share your ignore lsit.
+- export / import and share your ignore list.

 #### How do i use it ?